aws/aws-dotnet-ai/src/AWS.AgentCore.Hosting/README.md

 ## NativeAOT

 For minimal cold-start times, deploy as a NativeAOT binary.
-Use the `JsonTypeInfo<T>` overload:
+Use the `JsonSerializerContext` overload:

 ```csharp
 app.MapAgentCore<PromptRequest>(